-The course is held fortnightly and the dates are:-
+The course is held on the following dates:-

-Students will be responsible for the purchase of materials relevant to the course.
-Students will need to supply their own glass.
+Learners will be responsible for the purchase of materials relevant to the course and will need to supply their own glass.
 In the first instance basic tools are provided.
-Once a student decides to continue with engraving they will need to buy a basic tool kit.
+Once a learner decides to continue with engraving they will need to buy a basic tool kit.

 * Please note that although this tool looks to give customers the best indication of course costs, a final cost can only be confirmed once all submitted information is verified by our information, advice and guidance team.

 If you require further advice and guidance about any course costs and/or the funding options available to you, the College has a dedicated Adult and Community Learning team who can be contacted on telephone 023 8091 1270.

 The College wishes to ensure that it complies with the requirements of the Equality Act 2010.
 If you are a disabled person, please ensure that we know what you need so that we can make all reasonable adjustments to help you succeed.

 Please note all courses descriptions may be subject to change.